 The other is called the parasympathetic nervous system, otherwise known as the rest and digestion.

-The problem with fear is that most of us who are anxious are chronically activated by that sympathetic nervous system, that fight and flight response that has chemical consequences.
+The problem with fear is that most of us who are anxious experience chronic activation by the sympathetic nervous system.
+This is the fight and flight response that has chemical consequences.

-We have cortisol, the stress hormone that doesn’t mix well with anxiety, adrenaline flowing through our body, we feel tense.
+We have cortisols, the stress hormone that doesn’t mix well with anxiety, adrenaline flowing through our body, we feel tense.
 It just makes us more anxious.

-The way those nervous systems work is like the brake and throttle in a car, meaning when one is on one, the other is off.
+The way those nervous systems work is like the brake and throttle in a car.
+This means when one is activated, the other is off.

 So if we’re in a regular combat flight, it means our parasympathetic nervous system isn’t on.
 Then it is not used as it could or should be.
 Breathwork is our key to activating that manual parasympathetic nervous system.
 So, I wrote some articles about breathwork.